 To download the WiFi driver, visit your device manufacturer’s website and search for the right driver you would like to install.
-I use an HP laptop so when I install their website and allow then to scan my laptop, it display the drivers or updates available for my device.
+I use an HP laptop so when I install their website and allow them to scan my laptop, it displays the drivers or updates available for my device.

 Next, you need to download the right Wi-Fi driver, if available.
 You need to know the exact name and version of the driver so that you can download it.
 You can get this information from the Device Manager as explained below.
 Make sure that you have downloaded the right wireless adapter driver.

 When done, launch the setup of the new driver that you downloaded earlier and run the file.
 Follow the on-screen directions to install the driver.